bio-guoda/preston/README.md

 preston ls -l tsv | grep Version | cut -f1,3 | tr '\t' '\n' | grep -v "deeplinker\.bio/\.well-known/genid" | sort | uniq | sed -e 's/hash:\/\/sha256/https:\/\/deeplinker.bio/g' | sed -e 's/^/https:\/\/hash-archive.org\/api\/enqueue\//g' | xargs -L1 curl
 ```

-If all web-accessible Preston instances would periodically register their content like this, https://hash-archive.org could serve as a way to lookup backup for the an archive that you got from some no longer active archive url.
+If all web-accessible Preston instances would periodically register their content like this, https://hash-archive.org could serve as a way to lookup a backup for an archive that you got from an archive url that is no longer active.

-#### Tracking an GBIF IPT
+#### Tracking a GBIF IPT

 [GBIF](https://gbif.org)'s [Integrated Publishing Toolkit (IPT)](https://www.gbif.org/ipt) helps to publish and register biodiversity datasets with GBIF.
 IPT provide a RSS feeds that lists publicly available collections/datasets.
 Using this RSS feed, Preston can track datasets of individual IPTs, such as GBIF Norway's IPT at https://data.gbif.no/ipt .
 You can find the RSS link at the bottom of the home page of the ipt.
 GBIF Norway's RSS feed is ```https://data.gbif.no/ipt/rss.do``` .
 Now, you can update/track the IPT using Preston by running: